 If you configure the mapped interface to be any interface, and you specify a mapped address on the same network as one of the mapped interfaces, then if an ARP request for that mapped address comes in on a different interface, then you need to manually configure an ARP entry for that network on the ingress interface, specifying its MAC address.
 Typically, if you specify any interface for the mapped interface, then you use a unique network for the mapped addresses, so this situation would not occur.
-Select Configuration > Device Management > Advanced > ARP > ARP Static Table to configure ARP.
+Configure ARP using the arp command.